Bangladesh detains 100 suspects in anti-drug crackdown

-DHAKA, Bangladesh (AP) — Security officials in Bangladesh say they’ve raided an area in the capital as part of an anti-drug crackdown and detained at least 100 suspects.
+DHAKA, Bangladesh (AP) — Security officials in Bangladesh said they raided an area in the capital on Saturday and detained at least 100 suspects as part of a nationwide anti-drug crackdown, amid accusations that extrajudicial killings have taken place during the drive.

-Over 60 suspected drug peddlers have been killed and over 3,000 suspects detained across Bangladesh in the crackdown, which was launched earlier this month, according to tallies by officials and local media.
+Over 60 suspected drug peddlers have been killed and over 3,000 suspects detained across Bangladesh in the crackdown, according to tallies by officials and local media.
+The campaign was launched earlier this month on orders by Prime Minister Sheikh Hasina.

-Officials and local media say the deaths have occurred in shootouts between security officials and suspects or during raids, but rights groups have called the killings extrajudicial.
+Officials and local media have said the deaths occurred in shootouts between security officials and suspects or during raids, but rights groups have called the killings extrajudicial.
+The country’s main opposition Bangladesh Nationalist Party has said many of its leaders and activists have been the target of the security agencies in the name of curbing the illegal drug trade.
+Some families have told local media that plainclothes men picked up some suspects and that they did not return alive.

-Authorities have denied the allegations and said they’re following a policy of zero tolerance in the fight against drugs.
+Authorities have denied the allegations, saying they’re following a policy of zero tolerance in the fight against drugs.
+The government has said many of the suspects have criminal charges against them.

 Most Read Nation & World Stories